ToxcGang/DrawableSuits/README.md

 - Default third-person paint editor: opening DrawableSuits switches to an editor camera around the local player so you can paint directly on the visible suit.
 - Compact side overlay with Paint, Erase, Decal, brush sliders, a hue/SV color picker, decal controls, design name, visible decal rows, visible saved-design rows, Undo, Redo, Reset, Apply, Save, Load, and Close.
+- Part-isolated painting: select `All`, `Helmet`, `Torso`, either arm, either leg, or generated `Other` geometry; the editor shows only the selected part and blocks strokes or decals from spilling into other parts.
+- Decal placement preview: Decal mode shows a translucent live preview before stamping, then places one decal per click or right-trigger press.
 - Pause-menu entry point: use the `DrawableSuits` button below Resume.
 - Fallback shortcuts: `F8` on keyboard or `View/Back + Y` on controller.
 - Emergency open shortcut: `F10`, which opens the editor and does not toggle it closed.
 - Controller support: left stick moves the editor cursor, `A` clicks exactly the UI control under the cursor, right trigger paints only, right stick/bumpers orbit the camera, D-pad up/down zooms, `Y` cycles tools, `X` undoes, and Start saves.
 - Direct surface painting: the editor bakes a hidden mesh collider from the local player model and paints by raycasting from the third-person camera to suit UV coordinates.
-- UV fallback mode: press `Use UV Fallback` if third-person setup fails or if you need the old texture-layout view for debugging.
+- UV fallback mode: press `Use UV Fallback` if third-person setup fails; when a part is selected it shows and edits only that part's UV islands.
 - PNG/JPG decals from `BepInEx/config/DrawableSuits/Decals`.
 The in-game OS file dialog is disabled for stability in Gale/Unity.
 - Reusable saved designs stored as JSON metadata plus PNG texture files.
 - Apply/save multiplayer sync for other players who also have DrawableSuits installed, keyed per player so two players wearing the same suit can have different edits.